Universal and nonuniversal statistics of transmission in thin random layered media: Statistics of transmission time with high or low transmission

 where $U=u+u'$, and $u$ and $u'$ are the energies excited from the left and right, respectively \cite{Huang_2022}.
 Since the ensemble average of the energy excited within the sample is the same for excitation from the left or right,

-This relationship holds as well for any subensemble.
+This relationship holds for any subensemble as well .
 Since the energy falls towards the output of the samples with low transmission, the energy excited within the sample and the transmission time are relatively small.

 The profiles of average energy density $\langle u(x) \rangle_T$ averaged over samples within a specific range of transmission $T$ at position $x$ inside the sample for unit incident flux is shown in Fig.~\ref{fig_8_sub}(b) for $\ln T < - 1$ and for $\ln T > -0.1$.
 The energy density falls from the input in samples with lower transmission.
 In contrast, the energy density for high transmission rises to a peak near the center of the sample, as is seen in slabs \cite{Choi, Razo_2022} and quasi-1D samples \cite{Davy_2015_1,Cao,Shi}.
 The large integral over the sample length of energy density for configurations with higher transmission corresponds to longer times delay, as shown in Fig.~\ref{fig_8_sub}(a).
 The shortest transmission times arise in samples that are close to corresponding to a quarter-wave stack.
 This suggests that the nonuniversal behavior of $P(\ln T)$ is associated with structural correlation.